 Why I concur with Jahn is that the deeper nature of what 'feminine' and 'masculine' actually mean is not widely understood or appreciated.

 As to the masculine, one might think we've overdone it (in view of the violence and wars that have beset many of us in recent times).
 But violence is not an example of being masculine.
 It is the antithesis of what masculinity means – which is to hold a firm sense of self, to affirm one's own space, character and beliefs in a manner exemplified by Zen Masters, who do so without needing to feel threatened, defensive or having to yell, shout or fight.

 The feminine is rooted in an intuitive nonlocal awareness that connects and nurtures.

-Implicit in, for example, Darwinian theories of evolution by chance, is the reliance on fundamental, weird disconnects that make no sense.
+Implicit in, for example, Darwinian theories of evolution by chance, is the reliance on fundamental, incoherent disconnects that make no sense.
 Within a nonlocal interconnectedness, all biological systems evolve with intent, through utilization of nonlocal connections (both temporal and spatial).
-To argue otherwise requires, as mentioned, weird, fundamental disconnects comprising ... nonsense.
+To argue otherwise requires, as mentioned, incoherent, fundamental disconnects comprising ... denial, fear.

 It's this nonsensical basis of modern scientific theories that imperils all of us.